 Chocolate Ganache For Drip Cakes

-- 1 cup (183g) chocolate chips (Milk, Semi-Sweet, or Dark) or a bar chopped up into bits
+- 1 cup (185g) semi-sweet or milk chocolate chips, or a bar chopped up into bits

 - 1 cup (240ml) heavy whipping cream

-In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to boil.
-I always look for small bubbles forming around the edge and a soft boil starting in the middle.
-When you see that it’s just starting to boil, pour it into your bowl of chocolate and let sit for one minute.
+- In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to simmer.
+I always look for small bubbles forming around the edge and a soft simmer starting in the middle.
+When it's reached this point, pour the cream into your bowl of chocolate and let sit for about 30 seconds.

-Whisk it together until it’s uniform in consistency and there are no bits of chocolate left on your whisk.
-Cool ganache at room temperature for about 30 minutes, or until the ganache itself is room temperature.
+- Whisk it together until it’s uniform in consistency and there are no bits of chocolate left on your whisk.
+Cool ganache at room temperature for 10-20 minutes, or until the ganache itself is room temperature or slightly above.

 Tips For Perfect Chocolate Ganache Drip Cakes